zkorum/keystore-idb/README.md

 Forked from Fission keystore-idb with a breaking change that add supports for:

-- multiples keys per key store
+- multiple keys per key store
 - copy keypair within a key store from a name to another

 [![NPM](https://img.shields.io/npm/v/keystore-idb)](https://www.npmjs.com/package/keystore-idb)